-Moorfield Primary School has high ambitions for all its pupils and expects them to participate and achieve in every aspect of school life.
-Our commitment to equal opportunities is an important aspect of our overall commitment to be a fully inclusive school.
-This plan identifies how the school meets the needs of disabled pupils in response to the Special Educational Needs and Disabilities Code of Practice 2014: 0 to 25 years.
-This will be reviewed every three years by the Governing Body.
+This plan identifies how the school meets the needs of pupils with disabilities in response to the Special Educational Needs and Disabilities Code of Practice 2014: 0 to 25 years.

 • has significantly greater difficulty in learning than the majority of others of the same age or